GSA/Open-And-Structured-Content-Models/index.md

-	Two shared content models for "<a href="{{ site.baseurl }}/models/article-model.html">articles</a>" and "<a href="{{ site.baseurl }}/models/event-model.html">events</a>" &ndash; two commonly used content types on government web sites have been created to help government agencies easily publish content in multiple forms and on multiple platforms by a cross-agency working group sponsored by the Digital Services Innovation Center (DSIC).
+	Two shared content models for "<a href="{{ site.baseurl }}/models/article-model.html">articles</a>" and "<a href="{{ site.baseurl }}/models/event-model.html">events</a>" &ndash; two commonly used content types on government web sites have been created to help government agencies easily publish content in multiple forms and on multiple platforms by a cross-agency working group sponsored by the <a href="https://www.digitalgov.gov/about/">Digital Services Innovation
+	 Center</a>.
 </p>
  <img alt="" src="{{ site.baseurl }}/images/hpfeature.jpg" />
 </div>